James Hogun

 James Hogun (died January 4, 1781) was an Irish-American military officer who was as one of five generals from North Carolina to serve with the Continental Army during the American Revolutionary War.
 Born in Ireland, Hogan migrated to North Carolina – then a British colony – in 1751.
 Settling in Halifax County, he raised a family and established himself as a prominent local figure.

 A member of the county's Committee of Safety, he represented it at the North Carolina Provincial Congress and helped to draft the first Constitution of North Carolina.
 Initially a major in the 7th North Carolina Regiment, Hogun advanced quickly in rank during 1776 to become the unit's commanding officer.
 He participated in the battles of Brandywine and Germantown in 1777.
 The Continental Congress promoted Hogun to brigadier general in 1779, although several congressmen and the North Carolina General Assembly wished to see Thomas Clark of North Carolina promoted instead.

 Hogun was in command of North Carolina's line brigade during the siege of Charleston in the spring of 1780, which ended in the surrender of all but one of North Carolina's regiments of regular infantry as well as more than 5,000 Patriot soldiers under Major General Benjamin Lincoln.
 Hogun was the highest-ranking officer from North Carolina to be captured and imprisoned after the surrender of Charleston, and despite being offered the opportunity to leave internment under a parole that was generally extended to other captured Continental officers, he remained in a British prisoner-of-war camp near Charleston.
 Hogun likely chose imprisonment in order to prevent the British Army from recruiting Continental soldiers for its campaign in the West Indies.
 He became ill and died in the prison on Haddrel's Point, a peninsula in Charleston's harbor.

 Early life

 Much of Hogun's early life remains unknown, due to his relative obscurity until the American Revolutionary War.
 He immigrated to North Carolina from Ireland, his place of birth, in 1751, and on October 3 that year he married Ruth Norfleet.
 The couple had a son, Lemuel.
 Hogun made his home near the modern-day community of Hobgood in Halifax County.
+He owned four slaves.

 In 1774, Hogun became a member of the Halifax County Committee of Safety, which indicated his rise to prominence since arriving in the colony 23 years prior.
 Between August, 1775, and November, 1776, Hogun represented Halifax County in the Third, Fourth, and Fifth North Carolina Provincial Congresses, and demonstrated an interest in military matters.
 As a delegate, Hogun assisted in drafting the first Constitution of North Carolina.